 Under the leadership of Editor-in-Chief David D. McManus, MD, MSci, FHRS, this Cardiovascular Digital Health Journal focuses on the rapidly emerging field of digital medicine across all areas of cardiology.

 The Cardiovascular Digital Health Journal publishes original, important, innovative, and practice-changing research in the areas of artificial intelligence, signal processing, monitoring, wearables, implantable devices/sensors and biometric analysis, disease detection, data analytics, and other relevant topics.
 Learn more

 Join the Digital Revolution

 You can play an active role in promoting high-quality science and the ethical use of technologies and data in our practice.
 Submit your opinions, editorials, short reports, or original research articles to be included in the next issue.
-There are no submission fees, and as part of the Journal's inaugural year, the article publishing charge, which ensures all articles are free and accessible to everyone, includes a 50% discount until the end of 2020.
-Submit your manuscript Today!
+There are no submission fees, and as part of the Journal's inaugural year, the article publishing charge, which ensures all articles are free and accessible to everyone, includes a 25% discount for HRS members.

 CTA/HRS Guidance for Wearable Health Solutions